-Grubhub and its subsidiaries, which include Seamless and Eat24, came in at 13 percent of U.S. meal delivery consumer spending in May 2022.
+Grubhub and its other third-party delivery subsidiaries, which include Seamless, Eat24, and Tapingo, came in at 9 percent of U.S. meal delivery consumer spending in February 2023.
 (Purchases made through LevelUp, which Grubhub acquired in late 2018, are not included in our analysis.
 Neither are college student meal plan purchases made through Tapingo.)
 Grubhub was acquired by Just Eat Takeaway in June 2021.

 Subscription meals have appeal